Wucinni/Bachelor-Project/README.md

 ![](README_Assets/sentiment_analysis_logo.png)

-Desktop and web application for sentiment analysis on ~~Twitter~~ Reddit using Machine Learning.
+Web application for sentiment analysis on ~~Twitter~~ Reddit using Machine Learning.

 This application:
 1. Can train and feed text to 4 models (2 Classifiers and 2 Neural Networks)